-In the chapter on investing, we encouraged you to keep things simple and not be too clever with your investing.
-In this part, we’ll discuss some of the ways that folks try to be clever.
+IN THE CHAPTERS on investing and portfolio building, we encourage you to keep things simple and not to be too clever with your investing.
+In this part, we discuss some of the ways that folks try to be clever.

-We will also discuss various ways folks try to improve upon this return.
+We also discuss various ways folks try to improve upon this return.
 They might do so by guessing the overall market’s direction, overweighting particular sectors or picking investments that perform better than average.
-In particular, we’ll discuss factors associated with superior stock market returns.
-We’ll look at various bond market categories, everything from Treasury notes to junk bonds to emerging-market debt.
-We’ll wrap up this part with an overview of cash investments and alternative investments.
+In particular, we discuss factors associated with superior stock market returns.
+We look at various bond market categories, everything from Treasury notes to junk bonds to emerging-market debt.
+We wrap up the chapter with an overview of cash investments and alternative investments.

 Previous: Main Menu